siligam/dummyxarray/docs/CF_STANDARDS_APPROACH.md

 ## Conclusion

-By using cf_xarray for CF standards, we:
+By using cf_xarray as a required dependency for CF standards, we:
 - ✅ Follow community-agreed conventions
 - ✅ Avoid reinventing the wheel
 - ✅ Ensure ecosystem compatibility
-- ✅ Provide flexibility (optional dependency)
-- ✅ Enable both fast and thorough validation
+- ✅ **Enable metadata-only workflows** (no data required!)
+- ✅ Simplify codebase (no optional dependency handling)
+- ✅ Guarantee consistent behavior for all users

-This is the right approach for a metadata-focused library that wants to integrate with the broader scientific Python ecosystem.
+This is the right approach for a metadata-focused library that wants to integrate with the broader scientific Python ecosystem while maintaining true metadata-only capabilities.

 ## References